Determining plane curve singularities from its polars: Tracking the behaviour of the invariant quotients

 The following lemmas summarize the main properties of the order relation $\prec$.

-\begin{lem} Let $p \in \caN_O$ be any free point different from $O$, proximate to $p'$.
+\begin{lem} Let $p \in \mathcal{N}_O$ be any free point different from $O$, proximate to $p'$.
 Then: \begin{enumerate} \item The satellite point $q$ in the first neighbourhood of $p$ satisfies $p' \prec q \prec p$. \item If $q$ is a $p$-satellite point, the two satellite points $q_1, q_2$ in its first neighbourhood may be ordered as $p' \prec q_1 \prec q \prec q_2 \prec p$.
-We will call $q_1$ (resp. $q_2$) the {\em first} (resp. {\em second}) {\em satellite} of $q$.
-Moreover, every $p$-satellite point $q'$ infinitely near to $q_1$ (resp. $q_2$) satisfies $q' \prec q$ (resp. $q' \succ q$). \end{enumerate} \end{lem} \begin{proof} The proof follows easily from the relation between the set of $p$-satellite points in $\caK(q)$ and the expansion as a continued fraction of the quotient $\frac{\nu_p(\caK(q))}{\nu_{p'}(\caK(q))}$, combined with some elementary properties of continued fractions (see for instance \cite[Remark 2.1 and Lemma 3.5]{AAG10}). \end{proof}
+Moreover, every $p$-satellite point $q'$ infinitely near to $q_1$ (resp. $q_2$) satisfies $q' \prec q$ (resp. $q' \succ q$). \end{enumerate} \end{lem} \begin{proof} The proof follows easily from the relation between the set of $p$-satellite points in $\mathcal{K}(q)$ and the expansion as a continued fraction of the quotient $\frac{\nu_p(\mathcal{K}(q))}{\nu_{p'}(\mathcal{K}(q))}$, combined with some elementary properties of continued fractions (see for instance \cite[Remark 2.1 and Lemma 3.5]{AAG10}).
+Alternatively, the result follows immediately from the fact that $\prec$ coincides with the order in the dual graph. \end{proof}

-\begin{df} For future reference, the satellite point $q$ in the first neighbourhood of a free point $p$ will also be called the {\em first} satellite of $p$. \end{df}
+For future reference, the point $q_1$ (resp. $q_2$) in the second case above will be called {\em first} (resp. {\em second}) {\em satellite} of $q$.
+In the first case, when there is only one satellite point $q$, it will be called {\em first satellite} of $p$.

-It will also be useful to study how a satellite point is ordered with respect to the two points which it is proximate to.
+It is also useful to know how a satellite point is ordered with respect to the two points which it is proximate to.

 \begin{lem} Let $q$ be a satellite point, proximate to $q_1$ and $q_2$, and assume $q_1 \prec q_2$.
 Then